Bopified/ToyBattlesHQ/doc/intro2.md

 When you compile the Common project, it will generate a .lib file that gets placed here under /ExternalLibraries/CommonLib.

 **⚠️ Important:**: Make sure to place the unpacked `cgd.dip` archive inside the cgd_original folder here.
-This archive is essential for the Main Server — it contains key client data like:
+This archive is essential for the Main Server and contains important client data like:

 - Shop item prices
 - Capsule contents